jmsfltchr/grakn-examples/tube_network_example/README.md

 So, you should be able to find the shortest path from some station _A_ to some station _E_, via stations _B_, _C_ and _D_.

 Use `q` to clear the shortest path(s), or `c` to remove anything that has been drawn on top of the map.

+Grakn 1.2 returns all paths between stations, rather than a graph to represent those paths.
+Practically this means that there is a limit on the path length we can examine with this code at present.
+As a result of researching this kind of use-case, very soon we will be adding functionality to retrieve a graph from `compute path`, at which point we'll be able to plan long routes.

 ## Extra - Distances between Neighbouring Stations
 Also included is a src/data_acquisition/distance_between_stops.py that computes the as-the-crow-flies distance between pairs of stations, where that pair are related by at least one `tunnel`.